 I really felt like before I started to tear into this next bit of “science” I needed to explain the why behind that simple thing that I do.
 Now let’s get to the unfortunate bit of information I stumbled on today.

 ***Scientist take devices from 56 individuals that they find at random places like vape conventions.
 They then tested the fluid and the individual for heavy metal.
 They find that there is an increase in the heavy metals produced due to contact with some types of heating coils.

 That is exactly the science that we saw come out of John Hopkins University this week.
 Click HERE to find the paper.
 It was published on NIH.GOV and of course, the media has had a hay day with it.
 None of them bother to say these levels were at or barely above “safe air” standards and less than burning tobacco in most cases.

 Even with both of those qualifiers, there is still more to the story and a good reason I barely consider this “science”.

 My issue?
 They only test 56 participants and they were daily vapers from places like cloud blowing conventions.

 Let’s think about it: Who is not surprised that at places like vape conventions where bigger is better and building your own device with materials you have on hand is a badge of pride, that the chance of finding 56 crappy quality, heavy metal laced coils goes way up.
-I mean really it could even be 56 great quality coils that were designed specifically for producing the heat required for huge clouds but way more then whats needed and you would might get heavy metals off of them.
+I mean really they could have even been 56 great quality coils that were designed specifically for producing the heat required for huge clouds that are way more powerful then whats needed and you might get heavy metals off of them.